Stigmatella aurantiaca: Ecology

-S. aurantiaca is found on rotting wood or fungi and is only rarely found in soil samples.
+Stigmatella aurantiaca is found on rotting wood or fungi and is only rarely found in soil samples.
 Secreted and non-secreted proteins involved in their feeding behaviors, either identified directly or speculatively identified on the basis of proteome analysis, include enzymes capable of breaking down a wide selection of peptidoglycans, polysaccharides, proteins and other cellular detritus.
 Various other secreted compounds possibly involved in predation include antibiotics such as stigmatellin, which is toxic for yeast and filamentous fungi but not most bacteria, and aurafuron A and B, which inhibits the growth of various filamentous fungi.

 Stigmatella species hence appear in nature to help decompose otherwise insoluble biological debris.
 It is only distantly related to the cellulolytic myxobacteria, does not produce cellulases, and is strongly bacteriolytic.
 Therefore, Stigmatella consumes organisms that feed on wood rather that feeding on wood directly.
 Besides bacteria, its production of antifungal antibiotics suggests that Stigmatella species may feed on yeasts and fungi as well, or alternatively, may suggest that Stigmatella competes with fungi for shared resources.
 By producing antimicrobial compounds, Stigmatella may play a role in maintaining the balance of the microbial population in its habitat.